-- a) Section 5.1.2, Monthly Reconciliation & Financial Reporting Procedures, states that the principal is responsible for receiving the bank statement unopened.
+- A. Section 5.1.2, Monthly Reconciliation & Financial Reporting Procedures, states that the principal is responsible for receiving the bank statement unopened.
 After reviewing the statement and cancelled checks, the principal forwards the documents to the bookkeeper for reconciliation.
 The bank reconciliation should be completed by the bookkeeper within 7 days after receiving the statement from the bank.
 Typically this process should be completed by the 15th of each month.
-The completed reconciliation should be returned to the principal every month for review and approval. - b) Section 3.2.2, Bookkeepers/Financial Secretaries, requires the recordkeeping staff to accurately record and report the school's financial transactions.

-c) Section 4.5.4.2 Transfers Between Restricted and Unrestricted/Net Accounts states that transfers between restricted accounts are only authorized if reviewed and approved by the principal.
+The completed reconciliation should be returned to the principal every month for review and approval. - B. Section 4.5.4.2 Transfers Between Restricted and Unrestricted/Net Accounts states that transfers between restricted accounts are only authorized if reviewed and approved by the principal.